 Senior Auditor Salary

 Senior Auditors in the United States can expect to earn an average of $67K annually.
 Total cash compensation to Senior Auditors bottoms out near $53K and approaches $90K on the high end; the biggest paychecks include approximately $8K from bonuses and almost $5K from profit sharing.
 This group's pay is mainly influenced by the company, followed by geography and years of experience.
 The majority of individuals in this role claim moderate levels of job satisfaction.
 Male Senior Auditors are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 59 percent of the field.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Senior Auditor